ecrax/streamdeck/docs/quickstart.md

 - Open OBS, go to **Tools** -> **Scripts**
 - In the window that opens, click on the small plus in the bottom left corner and choose the Python script (_server.py_)

-!> You may have to add a firewall exception for incomming connections to your OS for the port you want to use.
+!> You may have to add a firewall exception for incoming connections to your OS for the port you want to use.

 ### Usage